johnnymetz/johnny-metz-blog/content/posts/django-custom-managers-data-leak.md

         _query_check_enabled.reset(token)
 ```

-Enable it in your tests suite (e.g., pytest `conftest.py`) to detect leaks before they reach production.
+Enable it in your test suite (e.g., pytest `conftest.py`) to detect leaks before they reach production.

 ## When You Actually Want Inactive Data